 If you have an undischarged bankruptcy or IVA, you won’t be able to use the Right to Buy scheme.
 If you’re self-employed, you might be asked to provide a few years’ worth of accounts.
 Read more in our bad credit and self-employed mortgage Guides.

 If you’re thinking of buying your council or housing association home, you should get advice from a specialist broker before starting a mortgage application.
 Especially if your situation isn’t straightforward.
 It’s best to work with someone who knows the market and has experience getting mortgages for people just like you.
-And that’s where we come in!
+That's where we come in!

 It depends on the lender, but most mortgage companies won’t need a deposit to give you a Right to Buy mortgage.
 They’ll usually be willing to use the discount you received on your home as a deposit.
 Because of this, the Right to Buy scheme is a good way to get on the property ladder if you have a low income or can't save up loads of money.